-The Dresher Center’s CURRENTS: Humanities Work Now lunchtime series showcases exciting new faculty work in a dynamic and interdisciplinary setting.
+The Dresher Center’s CURRENTS: Humanities Work Now lunchtime series showcases exciting new faculty work in the humanities in a dynamic and inter-disciplinary setting.
 Designed to promote ongoing conversation and multi-disciplinary investigation, these works-in-progress meetings offer faculty and advanced graduate students an informal venue for presentation, conversation, and ongoing collaborative exchange.
 In general, two speakers will share the free hour with 2 short, informal presentations (10 min. ea.) and time for discussion.

-- Presentation of a working draft of a new paper,
+- presentation of key ideas in a working draft of a new paper

 - exploration of opportunities and challenges surrounding digital and multi-modal scholarship

 - consultation with other scholars about a grant or other major project proposal.

 Since conversation is at the heart of all CURRENTS events, faculty are encouraged to pre-circulate materials but not to present formal papers.
 Thanks to the generous support of the Office of the Vice President for Research and the Dean of the College of Arts, Humanities and Social Sciences, lunch is provided.

 For suggested sessions, other ideas, or questions please email Jessica Berman, Director of the Dresher Center.